joshmedeski/sesh/README.md

 ## How to use

+### tmux for sessions

+[tmux](https://github.com/tmux/tmux) is a powerful terminal multiplexer that allows you to create and manage multiple terminal sessions.
+Sesh is designed to make managing tmux sessions easier.

+### zoxide for directories

+[zoxide](https://github.com/ajeetdsouza/zoxide) is a blazing fast alternative to `cd` that tracks your most used directories.
+Sesh uses zoxide to manage your projects.
+You'll have to set up zoxide first, but once you do, you can use it to quickly jump to your most used directories.

+### Basic usage

-`sesh list` will list all your sessions, and `sesh connect {session}` will connect to a session (automatically creating it if it doesn't exist yet).
-It is best used by integrating it into your sehll and tmux.
+Once tmux and zoxide are setup, `sesh list` will list all your tmux sessions and zoxide results, and `sesh connect {session}` will connect to a session (automatically creating it if it doesn't exist yet).
+It is best used by integrating it into your shell and tmux.

-### fzf
+#### fzf

 The easiest way to integrate sesh into your workflow is to use [fzf](https://github.com/junegunn/fzf).
 You can use it to select a session to connect to: